- Family Law

 This will depend on your circumstances.
 Mediation can take place with the spouses meeting together, also referred to as a “joint mediation meeting” or separately, also referred to as a “private caucus”.
 In some situations, couples may have a willingness to compromise, but a difficult time communicating.
 This may call for private, separate meetings with the mediator.
 If there’s a willingness to compromise and an open line of communication, attending the mediation sessions together may be more valuable.
 If you’re considering mediation, but you’re unsure if you and your spouse should be meeting together, contact our law firm to discuss your options with a divorce lawyer.

 The mediation process can help many couples reach a settlement faster, more effectively, and in a positive way.
-If you believe you’re ready to begin the mediation process, or if you’d like to learn more about how mediation can help you, reach out to our law firm today to schedule a free consultation to speak with a Rhode Island divorce mediation lawyer.
+If you believe you’re ready to begin the mediation process, or if you’d like to learn more about how mediation can help you, call our law firm today at (401) 324-2990 to schedule a free consultation to speak with a Rhode Island divorce mediation lawyer.